MultiX-Amsterdam/multix-docs/index.md

 - Share information of events (e.g., interesting talks, PhD events, summer school information, etc)
 - Make important announcements
-- Request something (e.g., filling a form) from other people
+- Request something (e.g., filling out a form) from other people
-- Share temporary files with other people (for files that are related to the lab and need to be stored for a long time, please put the files on our Microsoft Teams Channel)
+- Share temporary files with other people (for files that are related to the lab and needed to be stored for a long time, please put the files on our Microsoft Teams channel)

 For sharing upcoming events, we have a shared Microsoft Outlook calendar.
 In general, you can put events that are related to the lab or for a group of people on the calendar.
 Below are some example events to put on the calendar: